franciscoadasme/hclust/README.md

 bash bench/bench.sh
 ```

-This will download the required libraries (except for SciPy which must be
+The script downloads the required libraries (except for SciPy) to run the
-available in the current Python environment) temporary to run the corresponding
+corresponding code.
+The following programs are expected to be available: `gcc`
+for C++, `cargo` for Rust, and `python` for Python (SciPy must be installed in
-code.
-Each benchmark will run for a number of times, and the best time will be
+the current Python environment).
+Each benchmark will run for a number of times,
-printed out.
+and the best time will be printed out.

-The expected output was tested on a AMD® Ryzen 9 5950x under Pop!_OS 22.04 LTS with default values:
+The following output was tested on a AMD® Ryzen 9 5950x under Pop!_OS 22.04 LTS
+with default values:

 | name         | version | compiler     | time (ms) |
 | ------------ | ------- | ------------ | --------- |